krad246/rbtree/README.md

 	This function takes `ptr` and returns a pointer to its containing structure of type `struct a` given that `ptr` is pointing to `node` within the object.

-3. Provide a comparator callback for these tree to sort these structures, for instance:
+3. Provide a comparator and copy callback for these tree to sort these structures, for instance:

 	```c
 	int cmp(const void *left, const void *right) {